American History X: Plot

-Derek is visited in the hospital wing by Sweeney, with whom he pleads for help to get out of prison.
-Sweeney rebukes him for wanting to avoid dealing with the consequences of his actions, revealing his own racist past and warning that Danny has joined the D.O.C. to follow in Derek's footsteps.
-After recovering and leaving the hospital wing, Derek publicly snubs the Aryan Brotherhood and Lamont warns that he will be murdered by African-American inmates as the Brotherhood no longer protects him.
-No attack ever comes, though, and, upon his release, Derek thanks Lamont for intervening on his behalf.
+Sweeney visits the hospitalized Derek, who pleads for help to leave prison.
+Rebuking Derek for needing to deal with the consequences of his actions, Sweeney reveals his own racist past and informs Derek that the D.O.C. is indoctrinating Danny.
+After leaving the hospital, Derek publicly snubs the Aryan Brotherhood; Lamont warns Derek that he has exposed himself to murder by other inmates for his past affiliation.
+Derek is never harmed due to Lamont's intervention; before leaving prison, Derek thanks Lamont.

-Returning home, Derek finds Danny sporting a D.O.C. tattoo and becoming a skinhead.
-When Derek tries to persuade him to leave the gang, Danny feels betrayed.
-Derek's best friend Seth, also a D.O.C. member, frequently disrespects Derek's mother and sister while grooming Danny for the group; Cameron controls Seth and Danny closely.

-At a D.O.C. compound party, Derek confronts Cameron for using and then abandoning him for three years.
-He declares his departure from the group and refusal to allow them to use Danny similarly.
+Returning home to find a D.O.C.-tattooed skinhead Danny, Derek tries to persuade him to leave the group.
+At a D.O.C. party, Derek confronts Cameron for using and then abandoning him for three years.
+Declaring his departure from the group, Derek forbids them to use Danny.
 When mocked, Derek brutally beats Cameron.
-Seth and the others, including Derek's ex-girlfriend Stacey, attack Derek.
-Seth pulls a gun, but Derek disarms him and holds everyone at gunpoint before fleeing, tossing the gun into a nearby bin.
+D.O.C. member Seth, Derek's ex-girlfriend Stacey, and others attack Derek.
+Seth pulls a gun, but Derek disarms him and holds everyone at gunpoint before fleeing, tossing the gun into a nearby dumpster.

-Danny finds Derek and angrily confronts him over his actions.
-Derek tells him about his experience in prison, which seems to prompt a change in him.
-They return home and remove neo-Nazi posters from their shared bedroom.
-The next morning, Danny completes his paper, reflecting on how Derek initially adopted racist views from their father, as shown in a flashback.

-Derek walks Danny to school, stopping at a diner.
-Sweeney and a police officer inform him that Seth and Cameron were attacked the night before and are in an intensive care unit.
-He denies knowing anything or being involved in any way, but reluctantly agrees to inspect the people he denounced.
+Finding Derek, Danny angrily confronts him over his actions.
+Derek relates his experiences in prison, prompting a change in Danny.
+Returning home, they remove neo-Nazi posters from their shared bedroom.
+The next morning, Danny completes his paper for American History X, reflecting on how Derek adopted racist views from their father, as shown in flashback.
+As Derek walks Danny to school, they encounter Sweeney and a police officer who inform them that Seth and Cameron were attacked the night before and are in an intensive care unit.
+Derek denies any involvement but ostensibly agrees to see what he can find out.

-Danny is shot dead in a bathroom by a Black student he had confronted the day before.
-Derek runs to the school, pushing past crowds and police officers to find Danny's bloodied corpse.
-He cradles Danny's body in hysterics, blaming himself for influencing his views and actions.
+In the restroom before class, Danny encounters the Black student he confronted the day before, who pulls a gun and kills him.
+Derek runs to the school, pushing past crowds and police officers.
+Cradling Danny's bloodied corpse in hysterics, he blames himself for influencing Danny's views and actions.
 In a voiceover, Danny reads the final lines of his paper for Dr. Sweeney, quoting the final lines of Abraham Lincoln's first inaugural address.